 - Atherosclerosis is by far the most important cause

-- In the developed world the incidence has increased massively
+- In the developed world the incidence has increased massively in the last 50 years

 - In the US and some European countries, incidence has actually peaked and in declining